Ethiopia Entry Requirements

 Currency

-Declaration required if carrying USD 3,000 or equivalent in cash or negotiable instruments.
+Declaration required for amounts exceeding USD 3,000 or equivalent

 Gifts/Goods